pgstef/vagrant-playgrounds/pgbouncer/README.md

 ## Introduction

-This `Vagrantfile` is bootstrapping a fresh cluster with:
+This `Vagrantfile` is bootstrapping a fresh `Ubuntu 22.04` cluster with:

 * PgBouncer: 1 node (`bouncer`)
 * PostgreSQL 15: 2 nodes (`postgres0` and `postgres1`)